Alaska Department of Law Internship Program

 - Human Services

-- Information and Project Support
+- Information & Project Support

-- Labor and State Affairs
+- Labor & State Affairs

-- Legislation and Regulations
+- Legislation & Regulations

 - Natural Resources

-- Opinions, Appeals, and Ethics
+- Opinions, Appeals, & Ethics

-- Regulatory Affairs and Public Advocacy
+- Regulatory Affairs & Public Advocacy

-- Torts and Workers' Compensation
+- Torts, Workers' Compensation & Corrections

 - Transportation